telerik/winforms-docs/panorama/scrolling.md

 ---
 title: Scrolling
-page_title: Scrolling | UI for WinForms Documentation
+page_title: Scrolling | RadPanorama
-description: Scrolling
+description: RadPanorama is a control that displays elements of type RadTileElement in a mosaic manner.
 slug: winforms/panorama/scrolling
 tags: scrolling
 published: True